Sydney Adamu: Other relationships

 Sydney was initially hazed and sabotaged by line cook Tina Marrero (Liza Colón-Zayas), and sexually harassed and generally undermined by Richie.
-She ultimately won them over, accidentally (on purpose?) stabbing Richie in the ass along the way.
+She ultimately won them over, accidentally stabbing Richie in the ass along the way.
 She is now both close friends with them both, protecting Tina from Carmy's exacting standards and ultimately promoting Richie to a long-deserved status within the family hierarchy.
 Syd is an excellent and patient mentor to younger or less experienced staffers.
 According to Colón-Zayas, Tina is "in love with her [restaurant] family," not least because of the mutual devotion between her and Syd, whom she sometimes calls "Ma."
 Among other projects, Syd has developed the Beef's runner, Gary "Sweeps" Woods (Corey Hendrix) into a skilled sommelier who trained with Syd's onscreen friend, real-life Chicago sommelier Alpana Singh.
 Sweeps has become adept at picking "perfect" wine pairings for dishes at the Bear while "strong" wine sales become a major source of revenue for the fragile restaurant.
 Syd encouraged Carmy's older sister, Natalie "Sugar" Berzatto (Abby Elliott) to join the Bear as the restaurant's business manager; the two women have developed a close relationship in their own right, with Nat ultimately deeming Syd a more reliable leader than her own brother.
 Nonetheless Edebiri has described her character as a "bad communicator."

 As emphasized in the episode "Worms," co-written by Edebiri and fellow castmember Lionel Boyce, Sydney's dedication to the Beef and then the Bear over the course of the series leads Sydney to neglect her personal life outside of work.
 Over the course of seasons three and four, Syd becomes increasingly remote from her dad, with whom she lived at the beginning of the series and with whom she has always been close.
-For his part, "Dadamu" is protective of his daughter and expresses concern about the "flimsy" partnership deal being offered by the Berzattos.
+Her father is protective of his daughter and expresses concern about the "flimsy" partnership deal being offered by the Berzattos.
+As one pop-culture podcast put it, "She's vulnerable and desperately trying not to be vulnerable."